Cozy Corner Charm

 But when it’s balanced with oat milk and espresso, it turns into something mellow and slightly sweet with a botanical edge.
 It’s soothing in a way vanilla can’t be.

 Oat milk is my go-to for this latte.
-It froths nicely without overpowering the lavender flavor, and it gives the drink a naturally creamy feel, even without added cream.
+It has enough body to make the drink feel creamy without overpowering the lavender flavor, even without added cream.

 You could use almond or soy milk, but I find oat milk is the one that really makes it feel like a proper treat.